bohjak/schema-finder/README.md

 This package started as a drop-in replacement for [React JSON Schema Inspector] with proper support for references, arrays, titles, and any combination thereof.

+Developped against JSONSchema7 (shouldn't crashed when used with other versions, but may not show everything it should).

 ## Roadmap

 - [x] Styled Components migration